site-prism/site_prism/README.md

 Work alongside developing this functionality further is being continued in the [site_prism-all_there](http://www.github.com/site-prism/site_prism-all_there) repo.
-So head on over there if you're interested in how this feature will work going forwards
+So head on over there if you're interested in how this feature will evolve going forwards

 ### Getting the list of missing elements